-7.1 SFDR requires that the Firm must publish on our website information about this PAI Sustainability Due Diligence Policy, along with certain other information relating to the actions we are taking in relation to sustainability impacts, summaries of our engagement policies, and references to our adherence to responsible business codes.
-The Firm satisfies

-- 7.2 The Firm may also disclose a separate summary of this PAI Sustainability Due Diligence Policy in pre-contractual disclosures of in-scope products. - 7.3 For any financial product which is excepted from this PAI Sustainability Due Diligence Policy under Section 3, we may also include an explanation that the relevant financial product does not consider the principal adverse impacts on sustainability factors, and the reasons for that approach. - 7.4 For these purposes, "pre-contractual disclosures" means the prospectus or offering document for a fund, and the investment management agreement or other terms and conditions for a portfolio management service.
+- 7.1 SFDR requires that the Firm must publish on our website information about this PAI Sustainability Due Diligence Policy, along with certain other information relating to the actions we are taking in relation to sustainability impacts, summaries of our engagement policies, and references to our adherence to responsible business codes.
+The Firm satisfies this requirement by disclosing this PAI Sustainability Due Diligence Policy itself on our website, along with those other documents. - 7.2 The Firm may also disclose a separate summary of this PAI Sustainability Due Diligence Policy in pre-contractual disclosures of in-scope products. - 7.3 For any financial product which is excepted from this PAI Sustainability Due Diligence Policy under Section 3, we may also include an explanation that the relevant financial product does not consider the principal adverse impacts on sustainability factors, and the reasons for that approach. - 7.4 For these purposes, "pre-contractual disclosures" means the prospectus or offering document for a fund, and the investment management agreement or other terms and conditions for a portfolio management service.